Hueppy/minipython/doc/presentation.md

 ```

 # Perspective
-The interpreter should give detailed information about the errors in the source code so the developer able to find them easier
+The interpreter should give detailed information about the errors in the source code so the developer will be able to find them easier